cisagov/ScubaGear/baselines/defender.md

 by users with E5 licenses is logged for one year.

-However, in accordance with Office of Management and Budget (OMB) Memorandum 21-31, _Improving the Federal Government’s Investigative and Remediation Capabilities Related to Cybersecurity Incidents_, M365 audit logs are to be retained for at least 12 months in active storage and an additional 18 months in cold storage.
+However, in accordance with Office of Management and Budget (OMB) Memorandum 21-31, _Improving the Federal Government's Investigative and Remediation Capabilities Related to Cybersecurity Incidents_, M365 audit logs are to be retained for at least 12 months in active storage and an additional 18 months in cold storage.
 This can be accomplished either by offloading the logs out of